Case study

 Fitting an investor's worldview onto a phone

-The mobile app was the biggest piece of work.
 The web platform was dense by design.
 People came to Stock Unlock specifically because it surfaced more information per screen than its competitors did, and that density was the product.
 Translating it to a phone meant either compressing the density without losing it, or accepting that mobile would always be the lighter cousin of the web.
 Nobody on the team wanted the second outcome.

-Most of the design work turned out to be variations on the same question in different forms: how do you fit a fundamentals investor's worldview onto a five-inch screen without diluting it?
+How do you fit a fundamentals investor's worldview onto a five-inch screen without diluting it?

-Portfolio
+The Portfolio

-The portfolio is the home of the app.
 A fundamentals investor wants five things on one screen: what it's worth, how it's doing, whether they're up on what they paid, how healthy the holdings are, and what's happening.
 This screen answers all of them on a single scroll without collapsing into a wall of numbers.

-Portfolio showcase
+Portfolio Showcase

 The return number above the chart changes when you switch timeframes.
 Pick 1Y and it shows the yearly return.
 Pick 1M and it recalculates.
 They're always in sync.